Exporting to PowerPoint 2: How to Create PowerPoint Reports in Displayr

 Step 8: Updating the PowerPoint report

-To update the PowerPoint report, from the Ribbon I selected Export > Document > PowerPoint, but this time instead of creating a new document I selected Update existing document.
+To update the PowerPoint report, go to Publish > Export Pages > PowerPoint, but this time instead of creating a new document I selected Update existing document.
 I then dragged and dropped my PowerPoint document created in Step 6 into the blue box and clicked on Export.

 Displayr updated the document and a pop-up window appeared containing information on the changes made.